Magna Academy: 1989 to 2001: Ashdown School

 The school was first opened as Ashdown School on 7 July 1989 following the merger of Ashley Cross Girls School and Seldown Boys School.
 The name 'Ashdown' is a combination of the two previous school names.
 The construction of Ashdown School began in 1986 in a large field in Canford Heath, Poole, Dorset.

 During construction, a time capsule was placed somewhere within the brick walls, the capsule being removed from its previous location in Seldown Boys School.
 Fifty ash trees were planted around the border of the school's field, to represent the school's new name.
 On 7 July 1989, the new Ashdown School was opened by Princess Margaret and headteacher Mollie Snell.
 Six hundred students attended the opening of the school.

 In 1990, Snell retired from her post as headteacher.
 Ashley Pellegrini, previously deputy headteacher of Mellow Lane Comprehensive School in Hayes, Middlesex, became the new head.

 In 1995, the Charter Mark Award was given to Ashdown for Excellence in Public Service.
-On 7 October 1997, two arsonists set fire to the school overnight, closing the school for a week.
+On 7 October 1997, two arsonists set fire to the school overnight, closing the school for a year.
 Parts of the building were badly damaged and the music room destroyed.
 New facilities were constructed in 1999, with a new music room and five new classrooms added.
 The school received a second Charter Mark Award in 1998.

 In 2000, the school was presented a DfES School Improvement Award.